tudelft3d/val3dity/docs/usage.rst

 Using CityJSONSeq
 -----------------

-To validate a `CityJSONSeq stream <https://www.cityjson.org/cityjsonseq/>`_, you need to pipe the stream into val3dity and use ``--stdin`` for the input.
+To validate a `CityJSONSeq stream <https://www.cityjson.org/cityjsonseq/>`_, you need to pipe the stream into val3dity and use ``stdin`` for the input.

 If you have a CityJSONSeq serialised in a file, then you can cat it: